-Snowflake uses a modern cloud infrastructure, thus it is bypassing many of the problems with traditional data warehouses and improving overall performance.
-The flexible nature of the cloud means that if you want to run a large number of queries or load data quickly, you can scale up your virtual warehouse and take advantage of additional computing resources.
+Snowflake uses a modern cloud infrastructure.
+Thus it is bypassing many of the problems with traditional data warehouses and improving overall performance.
+Cloud has a flexible nature.
+That means that if you want to run a large number of queries or load data quickly, you can scale up your virtual warehouse and take advantage of additional computing resources.
 Then you can reduce the size of the virtual warehouse and pay only for the time you used.

 Structured and semi-structured data can be easily combined with Snowflake.
 It helps you analyze and load data into the cloud without having to convert it into a fixed relational schema first.
 Snowflake has the ability to automatically optimize the method of storing and querying the data.

 Snowflake is distributed in various availability zones of the platform it is running on (AWS or Azure).
-It is designed to run continuously and to tolerate component and network failures with minimal impact on customers.
+It is designed to run continuously and to tolerate component and network failures.
+All of it with minimal impact on customers.
 It also has built-in protection with an additional level of encryption.